Kenlong-Tran/UVa/README.md

 # UVa
-Submitted answers for the UVa Online Judge website. https://uva.onlinejudge.org/
+Submitted answers for the UVa Online Judge website.
+The file name is the Problem Number followed by the Problem Title. https://uva.onlinejudge.org/